devopsean/seanFlutter/README.md

   <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="375" height="240" />

  I never stop looking for new tools to learn in the course of my development.
 In the past, I have completed academic projects using other technologies like python and Excel Visual Basic for Applications.
-I can fit in seamlessly with your team's version control pattern using Git/github in building sustainable solutions that make our lives easier.
+I can fit in seamlessly with your team's version control pattern using Git in building sustainable solutions that make our lives easier.

  <br />